-The influence of magnetic arc oscillation parameters such as welding current, welding speed, amplitude, and frequency on mechanical properties such as ultimate tensile strength (UTS), yield strength, percent elongation and hardness of AA 5456 Aluminum alloy have been analyzed in detail and the following conclusions have been obtained.
+The influence of pulsed welding parameters such as peak current, base current, welding speed, and frequency on mechanical properties such as ultimate tensile strength (UTS), yield strength, percent elongation and hardness of AA 5456 Aluminum alloy weldments have been studied and the following conclusions are obtained.

-The same optimum combination (i.e. $C_2S_1A_2F_2$ ) is observed in all the mechanical properties of welds.
-The behavior of the welded joints at the optimum condition (i.e. $C_2S_1A_2F_2$ ) of process parameters is attributed to increase an amount of $Mg_2Al_3$ precipitates that are formed in the Aluminum matrix.
-In addition the metallographic analysis reveals fine grain structure at the weld centre resulting in high mechanical properties.
+The same optimum combination (i.e. $P_2B_1S_2F_2$) is observed in all the mechanical properties of welds.
+The behavior of the welded joints at the optimum condition (i.e. $P_2B_1S_2F_2$) of process parameters is attributed to increase an amount of Mg_2Al_3 precipitates that are formed in the aluminum matrix.
+In addition, the metallographic analysis reveals a fine grain structure at the weld centre, which results in higher mechanical properties.